 The residency is mediated by artist, scientist and philosopher ‘diplomats’ who have the ability to simultaneously inhabit multiple epistemic domains, being genuinely sympathetic to different frameworks in the arts, sciences and humanities.
 They translate between contemplative, technical and theoretical practice, bridging and overlapping these different modi operandi.

-Syntopik Research is a non-profit organisation.
-We are currently inviting strategic partners.
-Our vision is to create an international network of think tanks for transdisciplinary research and application.
+Syntopik Research is a non-profit organisation and is currently inviting strategic partners.
+Our vision is to create an international network of think tanks for transdisciplinary research.